 These changing roles and the evolving definition of masculinity have created anxiety and confusion.
 People disagree about how to better raise boys, keep them out of trouble, and help them when they are in trouble.
 Despite disagreements, the facts show that boys and those raising them are in crisis.
+While we want boys to develop their masculinities, it can’t come at the peril of losing their humanity.

 Helping boys in crisis